-This Platform Seller Account Agreement (this “Agreement”) is between PayPal and you, the entity or individual who enters into this Agreement, and governs your use of the services provided by PayPal on or through a third-party platform or marketplace (the “Platform”), including accepting payments for goods or services, donations as well as other related services on the Platform.
+This Platform Seller Account Agreement (this “Agreement”) is between PayPal and you, the entity or individual who enters into this Agreement, and governs your use of the services provided by PayPal on or through a third-party platform or marketplace (the “Platform”), including accepting payments for goods or services, donations as well as other related services on the Platform or using the PayPal Point of Sale device and/or software.
 This Agreement is a legally binding contract and is effective as of the earlier of the date you accept this Agreement online or begin using the Services.
 You expressly agree to the terms and conditions of this Agreement and any updates or modifications to this Agreement made by PayPal.
 You agree that PayPal may amend this agreement by arranging with the Platform to provide you with notice of amended terms and by posting a revised version on our website.
 You appoint the Platform as your agent for purposes of receiving notice of amendments to this Agreement and your use of the Services after the effective date of the posted amendment shall constitute acceptance of such amendment.

 Please be advised that this Agreement contains provisions, including an Agreement to Arbitrate, that govern how claims you and PayPal have against each other are resolved, which will, with limited exception, require the parties to submit claims they may have against one another to binding and final arbitration.
 Under the Agreement to Arbitrate, the parties will (1) only be permitted to pursue claims against each other on an individual basis, not as a plaintiff or class member in any class or representative action or proceeding and (2) only be permitted to seek relief (including monetary, injunctive, and declaratory relief) on an individual basis.

 1. PLATFORM SELLER ACCOUNT AND PAYPAL SERVICES